Moose2Model/Moose2Model/README.md

 ## By using the Pharo Launcher

 Install the Pharo Launcher from http://pharo.org/download When the installation is done, choose a Moose 7.0 image.
+You may find it by clicking on New under "Official distributions".
 Use Moose 6.1 or 6.0 when you want to display Smalltalk Models, see issue #91.

 ## Download Moose 7.0 (Alternative to Pharo Launcher)